 Typically the minimum credit ratings criteria the Council use will be a short term rating (Fitch or equivalents) of short term rating F1, long term rating A-.
 The table shown in appendix B shows the current list in use at the time of this report.
 There may be occasions when the counterparty ratings from one rating agency are marginally lower than these ratings but may still be used.
-Also banks which are partly nationalised will remain on the lending list even though their ratings are/could be lower than the recommended A-.
 In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use.
+UK part nationalised banks such as National Westminster Bank and Royal Bank of Scotland are currently rated as BBB+ but remain on the list as they have the government support at present.
+However, once the majority of these banks shares are sold they will be colour coded as an unsupported bank in line with all the other banks, and if the rating falls below A-, will be removed from the lending list.